Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Feature Ablation and Physical Interpretation of the Compact Model

 Each feature was removed individually while keeping all others fixed.
 Table~\ref{tab:single_ablation} lists the change in F1-score after removing each feature from the compact model.
 The largest performance degradation is observed when removing the global temporal descriptor, the total time span of the light curve, indicating that the overall duration of the observed light curve is the single most informative variable in the compact representation.

 Moderate performance drops are observed when removing the $z$-band flux dispersion, the $z$-band peak flux, and the time of peak in the $i$ band.
-These features describe variability in the reddest band, peak brightness in the red channel, and the timing of the peak in the $i$ band.
-Their importance suggests that both multi-band timing and red-band flux behaviour contain strong class-discriminating information.
+These features describe variability in the $z$ band, peak brightness in the $z$ band, and the timing of the peak in the $i$ band.
+Their importance suggests that both multi-band timing and z-band flux behaviour contain strong class-discriminating information.

-Color features such as the peak color $g-r$, the peak color $r-i$, and the peak color $i-z$ produce smaller but consistent performance reductions, indicating that spectral shape improves classification but is not the dominant signal.
+Color features such as the peak color $g-r$, the peak color $r-i$, and the peak color $i-z$ produce smaller but consistent performance reductions.
+Although color encodes important physical information related to temperature and its evolution, its comparatively smaller impact in this model suggests that color alone is not sufficient to uniquely distinguish Type Ia supernovae from other classes.
+This is likely because different supernova types can exhibit overlapping color evolution at certain phases, especially when observational noise and redshift effects are present.
+Similar trends have been reported in feature-based studies, where temporal and multi-band information contribute strongly to classification performance, although these effects are not always isolated explicitly from color-based features \cite{lochner2016, burhanudin2022}.

 A small number of features, including the $r$-band peak flux and the $i$-band peak flux, have negligible or slightly positive effects when removed, implying partial redundancy within the compact feature set.